Community SOL Projects

 Learn by Doing

 During their second year in the INVST Community Leadership Program, students create their own projects.
 They develop leadership skills by researching, designing, implementing and evaluating community-based service initiatives.
 The Community SOL (Serving - Organizing - Leading) Projects, as we call them, serve as models for the students' lifetime endeavors.
-After completing a Community SOL Project, an INVST student has all the tools, skills and experiences they need to start their own non-profit or small business.
+After completing a Community SOL Project, an INVST student has the tools, skills and experiences they need to become the leaders of local institutions, run for office, or perhaps start their own community-based initiative, non-profit or small business.

+There are many impressive examples of past work that INVST students have done for their Community SOL Projects.
 One year, three INVST students coordinated and hosted an event in which 15 visual artists and 17 performers came together to increase awareness about sexual assault.
 The INVST student leaders held an event that drew a crowd of over 200.
 In addition, an estimated 6,000 people saw the visual art displayed during their four-week exhibit.
-The students strengthened leadership skills like event planning, public speaking and media relations while implementing their Community SOL Project.
+The students practiced skills like event planning, public speaking and media relations while implementing their Community SOL Project.